 (c) invite any person, subject to the approval of the Minister and on such terms and conditions as the Minister may determine, to act in an advisory capacity to the Authority in relation to all or any aspects of its functions.

+[Section 14 amended by No. 28 of 2006 s.
+349.]

 15. Staff of Authority

 (1) There shall be appointed under and subject to Part 3 of the Public Sector Management Act 1994, such officers as may be necessary to provide administrative, scientific, technical and other services to assist the Authority in the exercise and performance of the powers, functions and duties conferred on the Authority by this Act, and to permit the Authority to undertake investigations, projects, studies and research and to make reports with regard to the carrying out of this Act.